How to start a business in Dubai Free Zone

 Determine the type of license and business activity

-Before you choose the free zone you want to form your company, you will have to pick the type of license.
+Before start a business in Dubai free zone, you will have to pick the type of license.
+This is because certain free zones may or may not offer the license of your choice.
 This is because certain free zones may or may not offer the license of your choice.

 The type of license you need to apply for will depend on the nature of your business and activities you wish to conduct.
 The process of obtaining your license will take less than a week and renewals need to be done on a yearly basis.